secML/secML.github.io/src/content/post/class2.md

 ## Differential privacy

-**\# TODO: Sources needed from Team Gibbon for this section**

 With the explosion of data collection from various social platforms and the increasing usage of machine learning on personalized applications like personalized medication, medical diagnostics, genomics and face recognition, the collection of sensitive human data is inevitable.
 When dealing with personal information, it is paramount to preserve the privacy of any individual participating in the data set.
 In a word, it is necessary to ensure that an adversary does not learn about the presence or absence of any individual’s information from looking at the synopsis of the data set.
 This goal is the central motivation the concept of differential privacy.

-To fully appreciate differential privacy, let us discuss some alternative solutions to preserving individual privacy in a data set identify how each one fails in achieving the goal of privacy.
+To fully appreciate differential privacy, let us discuss some [alternative solutions](http://www.lrdc.pitt.edu/schunn/cdi2009/presentations/Dwork.pdf) to preserving individual privacy in a data set identify how each one fails in achieving the goal of privacy.

 #### Failed alternatives